jasonjurotich/JJ-GAS/SET UP VIM.md

 shift ZZ to close the file browser (or any open buffer)

-:vs path/to/file.txt to open a file directly
+:vs path/to/file.txt to open a new file to the right of another one.

+:sp path/to/file.txt to open a new file below the other one.

 TERMINAL
 pause Vim with Ctrl + Z, (I have mapped this to shift T)